 I’ve had hot solid-state units, too.
 The Schiit Jotunheim doesn’t exactly run cool to the touch and the Oppo HA-1, with its class-A power, runs hot as hell.
 The A20 is the coolest running amp I’ve had since the JDS Labs Element, with which I have long since parted due to its extreme sensitivity to EMI.

 Going back to build, the power button was very loose in its housing upon first removing the A20 from its packaging, but, after a few presses, it seems to have resolved itself and the looseness has gone.
 I really like the green illumination when the unit is powered on and the red illumination when the unit is powered off.
-The potentiometer is smooth and the headphone jacks are the nicest and tightest (insert joke here) I’ve encountered.
+Its ALPS potentiometer is buttery smooth and the headphone jacks are the nicest and tightest I’ve encountered.
 This was one of my nitpicks with the Feliks-Audio Euforia, which has probably the loosest headphone jack I’ve encountered, especially given its price tag.

 I quickly found the A20’s preamp outs to be fixed, which can be either a good thing or a bad thing, depending on your use case.
 If you want to hook up some passive speakers and connect a separate speaker amp, it’s great.
 If you wan to connect some powered monitors, it kind of sucks.
 The only piece of gear I have owned that allows one to switch between a fixed and variable preamp output was the HA-1.
 I really like my Miccas.
 I like them enough that I have both the passive (MB42X) and powered (PB42X) versions, as well as Micca’s new OriGain A250 speaker amp, so I was prepared for either situation, but, because the Gumby has two sets or RCA outputs, I am not using the A20’s preamp outputs at all.
 A weird quirk with the Euforia was that it somehow disabled the second set of RCA outputs on the Gumby whenever the Euforia was powered off, which proved incredibly frustrating.
 The A20 does not cause this same issue.